 Your doctor may order other tests to evaluate your health, such as:

 - CT scan of the head

 - skin test for tuberculosis (PPD)

-The complications of TB meningitis are significant and life-threatening.
+The complications of TB meningitis are significant, and in some cases life-threatening.
 They include:

 - hearing loss